barkerbg001/echo-valley/README.md

 npm run dev
 ```

-This command will start a local server and you can access Infinite World by opening your browser and navigating to `http://localhost:3000`.
+This command will start a local server and you can access Echo Valley by opening your browser and navigating to `http://localhost:3000`.

 ## File Structure